Home/Resources/Blog Posts/Brand Perception Surveys: How To Conduct + Questions To Ask

 What is a Brand Perception Survey?

 Therefore, brand perception surveys are a type of market research that gathers feedback from customers and non-customers to measure the overall sentiment of your brand.
+It’s usually done with carefully designed brand perception survey questions that companies can use to evaluate similar things to perception, like awareness, trust, sentiment, and reputation.
 This is also a great opportunity to measure your brand perception vs. competitors.

 Brand perception surveys collect feedback from three critical stakeholders: